Assistant Director of International Admission

 Where do you like to eat in Tacoma?

-Northern Fish Co. has awesome fish and chips.
+Northern Fish Co. is a great local spot.
 They smoke their own salmon and are generous with samples.
 Stop by and get some to take home with you!

 What attractions should visitors be sure to see?